|EASTERN PENNSYLVANIA YOUTH FOOTBALL LEAGUE

 3. The Pee Wee, Junior Varsity and Varsity teams will be known as competitive level play.

-1. There will be no exchanging of players that do no meet the designated weekly weight.
-Should this issue becomes known, it will be investigated by the Advisory Committee.
+1. There will be no exchanging of players that do not meet the designated weekly weight.
+Should this issue become known, it will be investigated by the Advisory Committee.

 2. Opposing coaches at all levels will be responsible for reporting players that did not make weight so that honesty can be maintained throughout the league.

-C. No Player at the flag level may attain his 8th birthday prior to August 1st of that year.
+C. No Player at the flag level may attain their 7th birthday prior to January 1st of that year.

 1. Any person who turns age 14 years from January 1st through December 31st of the current year is ineligible to play as they are too old for this league.